-Leave the city of Memphis and head south on US 61 to Tunica, Mississippi and take your pick from nine casinos and resorts for your first stop.
-Take a turn at the tables or slot machines for a world-class gaming experience, have a cocktail at the bar (only if you’re staying the night, of course, as there are plenty of luxury accommodations) or catch some live music.
+Leave the city of Memphis and head south on U.S. 61 to Tunica, Mississippi, and take your pick from nine casinos and resorts for your first stop.
+Take a turn at the tables or slot machines for a world-class gaming experience, have a cocktail at the bar (only if you’re staying the night, of course) or catch some live music.

-If casinos aren’t your speed, stop in to Tunica’s Gateway To The Blues Museum & Visitors Center to continue your musical journey to the Big Easy.
+If casinos aren’t your speed, stop into Tunica’s Gateway to the Blues Museum & Visitors Center to continue your musical journey to the Big Easy.
 Built in a rustic train depot, this attraction gives you even more context on the birth of the blues and Delta culture.
-The Museum is open daily and is $10 for adults and $5 for kids.

 03 of 08